Toshimichi0915/Indexer/README.md

 }
 ```

-Both ObservableField and ObservableSet have **owner** field.
-This field is used to create/update index.
+Both ObservableField and ObservableSet have an **owner** field.
+This field is used to create/update indexes.
 Without this
-field, Index does not work well.
+field, The index does not work well.

-Then, you have to create a list of all entities from which you will look up nation by its leader or factories.
+Then, you have to create a list of all entities from which you will look up a nation by its leader or factories.

-You can also create a list of factories of all nations, and create index from that list.
+You can also create a list of factories of all nations, and create an index from that list.

 ```java
 public class Main {